• Skip to primary navigation

 Optional

-• ½ cup white or Romano beans
+• ½ cup white beans (such as cannellini), rinsed & drained

 Instructions